aws-samples/pcluster-manager/README.md

    - `UserPoolId`
    - `UserPoolAuthDomain`
    - `SNSRole`
-3. Install a new PCM instance using the [Quickstart](#quickstart-15-mins-🚀) and fill in all `External PCM Cognito` parameters with the outputs that you just copied.
-This will prevent PCM from creating a new pool and will use the linked one instead.
+3. Install a new PCUI instance using the [Quickstart](#quickstart-15-mins-🚀) and fill in all `External PCUI Cognito` parameters with the outputs that you just copied.
+This will prevent PCUI from creating a new pool and will use the linked one instead.

-## Identify the installed version of ParallelCluster and ParallelCluster Manager
+## Identify the installed version of AWS ParallelCluster and AWS ParallelCluster UI
-1. From the CloudFormation console, select a PCM stack.
+1. From the CloudFormation console, select a PCUI stack.
 2. Select the **Parameters** tab.
-3. The version of ParallelCluster is available under `Version`.
+3. The version of AWS ParallelCluster is available under `Version`.
-4. The version of ParallelCluster Manager is the latest part of the `PublicEcrImageUri` parameter.
+4. The version of AWS ParallelCluster UI is the latest part of the `PublicEcrImageUri` parameter.
 For example if the value is `public.ecr.aws/pcm/pcluster-manager-awslambda:3.3.0` the version is `3.3.0`.

 ## Updating